Pfizer Whale Trades Spotted

 - B of A Securities upgraded its action to Buy with a price target of $70

-- Wells Fargo downgraded its action to Overweight with a price target of $60
+- Goldman Sachs downgraded its action to Neutral with a price target of $51

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.